Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Optimization Framework for imperfect CSIT

 And similarly, we also define

-Therefore, with the optimal precoder obtained from the $[n-1]$-th iteration, ${\bf G}^{[n]}$ and ${\bf \Omega}^{[n]}$ are designed based on \eqref{g_def} and \eqref{W_def} in the outer loop.
-In the inner loop, $\bar{\bf x}^{[n]}$ and ${\bf P}^{[n]}$ are optimized by solving problem P2.4.
-Notably, under fixed ${\bf G}^{[n]}$ and ${\bf \Omega}^{[n]}$, solving problem P2.4 is still challenging.
-The difficulty lies in the non-convex constraint \eqref{P2.3.a}.
-To address this issue, we introduce SCA method and linearly approximate $\xi_{k,j}$ by using its first-order Taylor expansion
+Thus, with the optimal precoder obtained from the $[n-1]$-th iteration, ${\bf G}^{[n]}$ and ${\bf \Omega}^{[n]}$ are designed based on \eqref{g_def} and \eqref{W_def} in the outer loop.
+In the inner loop, $\bar{\bf x}^{[n]}$ and ${\bf P}^{[n]}$ are optimized by solving problem \eqref{P1}.
+Notably, under fixed ${\bf G}^{[n]}$ and ${\bf \Omega}^{[n]}$, solving problem \eqref{P1} is still challenging.
+The difficulty lies in the non-convex constraint \eqref{P2.3.b}.
+To address this, we introduce SCA method and linearly approximate $\xi_{k,j}$ by using its first-order Taylor expansion

-Therefore, at the $[n]$-th iteration, by introducing a vector $\bar{\boldsymbol\alpha}=\{{\bar \alpha_{k,j}}| k\in\mathcal{K}, j\in\mathcal{K}\backslash\{k\}\}$, the inner-loop problem for optimizing $\bf P$ and $\bar{\bf x}$ is formulated as
+Therefore, at the $[n]$-th iteration, by introducing a vector $\bar{\boldsymbol\eta}=\{{\bar \eta_{k,j}}| k\in\mathcal{K}, j\in\mathcal{K}\backslash\{k\}\}$, the inner-loop problem for optimizing $\bf P$ and $\bar{\bf x}$ is formulated as

 which is a convex problem and can be readily solved using toolboxes like CVX.
 The proposed algorithm for imperfect CSIT setup is summarized in Algorithm 2.